Brian Dowling (presenter): Media career

 Dowling followed Big Brother by presenting SMTV Live, becoming the first openly gay children's television presenter.
 He also presented his own show on ITV, Brian's Boyfriends, as well as narrating the Channel 4 reality series The Salon.

 In 2002, Brian co-hosted the Elle Style Awards with BBC Radio 1 presenter Jo Whiley.
 In 2003, he joined Duncan James and Tara Palmer-Tomkinson in presenting the NOW Magazine Style Awards, where he also won the award for Most Stylish UK Personality.

 Dowling regularly stood in for Liz Bonnin on LivingTV's Celebrity Extra show in 2004.
 He has also voiced numerous adverts and TV series and has presented the companion show to I'm Famous and Frightened!

 In July 2005, Dowling fronted the Party in the Park concert in Leeds with Coronation Streets Nikki Sanderson.
 He then went on to front the Irish O2 in the Park concert, in Phoenix Park, Dublin, alongside Fran Cosgrave and Caroline Morahan in August 2005.

 Dowling also hosted a showbiz slot on Vernon Kay's BBC Radio 1 Saturday morning show from October 2004 to September 2006.

 In October 2005, Dowling presented a series of special Christmas features as part of Sky Digital's interactive platform programming, titled Christmas Wrapped Up, in which he reviewed and helped to promote products that were available for purchase in the shopping areas of Sky Digital's Sky Active service.

 Dowling was reintroduced as a presenter on ITV in March 2006 when the network launched its ITV Play subsidiary.
 Along with six others, Dowling was signed up as a presenter of the network's interactive gamble based telephone show The Mint.
-The game show ran till 2007.
+The game show ran until 2007.

 In October 2007, Dowling and his family appeared on All Star Family Fortunes, where they won £4,660 for charity.

 Dowling was a contestant in the ITV reality series Hell's Kitchen during September 2007, where he finished in third place.
 Following on from this, in August 2008, Dowling was a contestant in the Irish reality television show, Fáilte Towers, where he and 12 other celebrities had to take on the roles of hotel staff.
 He came second to John Creedon.
 He then went on to become a contestant on TV3's Celebrity Salon, in which he and several other Irish celebrities (Pippa O'Connor, Leigh Arnold, Virginia Macari, Celia Holman Lee and Breffny Morgan) learn the tools of the beauty trade.
 Celebrity Salon began airing on in June 2010.
 Tasks included giving facials, waxing, performing cosmetic surgery, hairdressing and styling.